ShowCoin/show-ios/README.md

 6.Module view

-    In view section, autolayout and  frame  are used based
+    In view section, autolayout and  frame  are used based on different business and scenarios.

+7.Push and pull stream module

+    The push and pull stream is designed by senior audio and video experts, which can enhance aesthetic perception and reduce performance consumption at the same time.